 - Click on Topic Search.

-- If you find an amount entered in Box 10 that shouldn't be there, delete the value completely, leaving the box empty or with a "0".
+- If you find an amount in Box 10 that shouldn't be there, delete the value completely, leaving the box empty or with a "0".
 Do not just enter "$0" if it was originally blank.

 Step 2: Clear the Child and Dependent Care Credit Section